Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Experiment Setting

 \section{Experiment Setting}

 \paragraph{Dataset.} Table \ref{tab:stats_data} displays the statistical information of the datasets used in the experiment.
 The data of the two datasets partially overlap, so only the unique explanations are selected as the experimental data.
-The rationale for choosing explanatory sentences is that they are designed for formal/localised/symbolic semantic inference task in natural language form, which provides a semantically complex and yet controlled experimental setting, containing a both well-scoped and diverse set of target concepts and sentence structures, providing a semantically challenging yet sufficiently well-scoped scenario to evaluate the syntactic and semantic organisation of the space.
+The rationale for choosing explanatory sentences is that they are designed for formal/localised/symbolic semantic inference task in natural language form, which provides a semantically complex and yet controlled experimental setting, containing a both well-scoped and diverse set of target ``concepts'' and sentence structures, providing a semantically challenging yet sufficiently well-scoped scenario to evaluate the syntactic and semantic organisation of the space.
+Besides, those concepts mentioned in the corpus, such as \textit{animal is a kind of living thing}, are fundamental to human semantic understanding.

 Table \ref{tab:visua_details} illustrates the semantic, structure, and topic information of explanatory sentences over the latent space.
 The explanatory sentences are automatically annotated using the semantic role labelling (SRL) tool, which can be implemented via AllenNLP library \cite{Gardner2017ADS}.
 We report in Table~\ref{tab:srl_silva} the semantic roles from the explanations corpus.